Jermaine Jones (singer): American Idol

 In Las Vegas, he performed "Make it Easy on Yourself" with Richie Law and the judges advanced both to the next round.

-Jones was not originally chosen for the top 24 semifinalist round, but he was called back after the top 24 selection filming, making him the 25th semi-finalist and thirteenth male semi-finalist.
+Jones was not originally chosen for the top 24 semi-finalist round, but he was called back after the top 24 selection filming, making him the 25th semi-finalist and thirteenth male semi-finalist.
 He is 6 feet 8 and a half inches tall and has been dubbed on the show as "The Gentle Giant" due to his height.
 In the semi-finals, he sang Luther Vandross's "Dance with My Father".
 He was one of the top five male vote getters and advanced to the top 13.

 On March 13, 2012, it was announced that Jones would be disqualified from the competition after failing to disclose that he had been previously arrested on two separate occasions, one of them being a violent crime.
 He is the second and the final Idol contestant to be disqualified from the finals, after the same thing happened to Corey Clark in the second season.
 A clip of his rehearsal of "Somewhere Out There", was shown after his removal from the show and would have been his performance that night and a studio version was released on iTunes.
 As a result of his disqualification, Jones was not allowed to have any further involvement with the show and could not participate in the live finale with the other finalists.